Crysknife007/quinary-led-clock/README.md

 # Quinary LED Art Clock

 This clock untilizes base 5 to represent the time using 5 neopixels.
-I've written a lot more about the project on my blog:
+The full write-up for this project can be found on my blog:

 http://spikesnell.com/index.php?entry=Quinary-LED-Art-Clock